Aeryn Gillern

 In September of 2007 Aeryn came home to visit me for 10 days.
 For all those that knew Aeryn, he loved to shop, and whenever he came home he made way to JCPenney.
 Aeryn loved to shop there and always stocked up on all his clothes and shoes, as he had a hard time finding clothes that fit him in Austria.
 He was in a great mood, having just finished his third Masters Degree, and having had a vacation over the summer in Egypt with his partner.

-We spent time at Cornell Plantations, his favorite local place, where he had spent a lot of praying in the past.
-Together we put my house on the market.
+We spent time at Cornell Plantations, his favorite local place, where he had spent a lot of time in the past.
+Together we put my house on the market for sale.
 The plan was for me to sell the house, put my belongings in storage, and move to Vienna for 6 months to live with him, prior to relocating to the Fort Myers area in Florida.
 This was an exciting prospect and he was anxious to share the European lifestyle with me.
-His flat was large and set up so that we would have privacy.
+His flat was large and set up so that we would both have privacy.

 On September 19, 2007, I remember looking out my window and watching him walk my dog in the cul-de-sac as he read his well worn “Prayers From the Roman Breviary”.
 On that day I took Aeryn to the Syracuse airport and remember him telling me that he would see me soon and not to cry.
 He made me laugh as he joked with a TSA woman about a container of his favorite butterscotch pudding that he wanted to take on board.
 That was the last time I saw my son.